saeedmehrang/cvmt/README.md

     - export WANDB_ENTITY=<>
     - export WANDB_USER_EMAIL=<>

 **All the parameters and hyperparameters used in the code are specified in `configs/params.yaml`**.
-There are lots of twicks and changes that you can apply simply via changing the parameters in `params.yaml` file without any need to touch the code.
+There are lots of tweaks and tricks that you can apply simply via changing the parameters in `params.yaml` file without any need to touch the code.
 That is, the code has a fairly high parametrization that may seem uncessary for this use-case!

 ### Setting up the development environment